Izzat-Kawadri/Simple-VHDL-Calculator/README.md

    git clone https://github.com/Izzat-Kawadri/Simple-VHDL-Calculator.git
    cd Simple-VHDL-Calculator
 ```
-    Open the project in your preferred VHDL development environment (e.g., Xilinx ISE, Vivado, or ModelSim).
+2.Open the project in your preferred VHDL development environment (e.g., Xilinx ISE, Vivado, or ModelSim).
-    Compile the VHDL source files and the testbench.
+3.Compile the VHDL source files and the testbench.
-    Run the simulation for the testbench file.
+4.Run the simulation for the testbench file.
-    Verify the output waveforms or results in the simulation log.
+5.Verify the output waveforms or results in the simulation log.

 ## Files in the Repository